scanloc

 Type: boolean

 If enabled, the locator is forced to fix the depth to the value configured by "defaultDepth".
 Free-depth solutions are thus excluded.
-Activating this option may be useful for sources with known depths or in case of spare networks.
+Activating this option may be useful for sources with known depths or in case of sparse networks.

 Note